ktindiana/operational-sep/README.md

 - Duration >10 MeV, >100 MeV; end time - start time
 - Event fluence (total integrated event intensity) for >10 MeV, >100 MeV in cm-2
 - Event fluence spectrum
-- Plots of time profile for >10 MeV, >100 MeV and fluence spectrum
+- Plots of time profiles for >10 MeV, >100 MeV and fluence spectrum
+- Indicates point selected as peak with red dot

 ## Run code from command line as, e.g.:
+python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate 2012-05-20 --Experiment GOES-13 --FluxType integral --showplot

-python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate 2012-05-20 --Experiment GOES-13 --FluxType integral --showplot --DetectPreviousEvent
+OR if the flux is already above threshold at the very first point due to a previous event, then falls below threshold prior to the start of the desired event: python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate 2012-05-20 --Experiment GOES-13 --FluxType integral --showplot --DetectPreviousEvent

+OR if the event has an initial increase above threshold for a few points, drops below threshold, then increases again above threshold for the remainder of the event: python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate 2012-05-20 --Experiment GOES-13 --FluxType integral --showplot --TwoPeaks

 ## Run code from command line for user-input file as, e.g.:
 python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate '2012-05-19 12:00:00' --Experiment user --ModelName MyModel --UserFile MyFluxes.txt --FluxType integral --showplot